Skip to Content

 Suitable for vegetarians.

-• FT filtered well water, organic raw cane sugar, FT damson Merryweather 20%, Killiane Castle summer honey 5%, organic lemon Verna (from our adopted trees in Spain), Wexford sea salt
+• FT filtered well water, organic Colombian raw cane sugar, FT damson Merryweather 20%, Killiane Castle summer honey 5%, organic lemon Verna (from our adopted trees in Spain), Wexford sea salt

 Allergens are listed in bold above.